 Outer Thigh Tattoo Pain – Level 2

-The outer thigh is one of the most appealing locations for body art because it is low on the pain scale.
+The outer thigh is one of the most appealing locations for body art because it is low on the tattoo pain chart.
 The thick skin, muscle, and fat located in the area provide cushioning.
 There are also few nerve endings, thus reducing the area’s sensitivity.
-The placement is also incredibly versatile and can complement large and detailed designs or work well with small and simple ones.
+The placement is also incredibly versatile and can complement large, detailed designs or work well with small, simple ones.

 Forearm Tattoo Pain – Level 3

-Forearm tattoos are one of the most appealing locations for body art because they are versatile and low to moderate on the pain scale.
-This is the ideal spot for a design that you want to show off or cover up, and the thick skin, muscle, and fat will provide cushioning.
-The closer you ink toward the wrist or the elbow, the more discomfort you will experience as these locations are extremely sensitive.
+Forearm tattoos are one of the most appealing locations for body art because they are versatile and low to moderate on the tattoo pain scale.
+This is the ideal spot for a design you want to show off or cover up, and the thick skin, muscle, and fat will cushion.
+The closer you ink toward the wrist or the elbow, the more discomfort you will experience, as these locations are extremely sensitive.
 It is also worth mentioning that some people find forearm tattoos on the outer part of the arm much more painful because of the radial nerve.

 Outer Bicep Tattoo Pain – Level 5

-The inner bicep can cause discomfort during the tattooing process but getting inked on the outer bicep tends to be less painful.
-The area is considered moderate on the pain scale as there is muscle and thick skin to provide cushioning.
+The inner bicep can cause discomfort during tattooing, but getting inked on the outer bicep tends to be less painful.
+The area is considered moderate on the tattoo pain scale as there is muscle and thick skin to provide cushioning.

 Shoulder Tattoo Pain – Level 5

-Shoulder tattoos are an appealing location because designs here look cool.
+Shoulder tattoos are an appealing location because the designs here look cool.
 They can be a symbol of strength and can highlight your muscle definition.
-But the biggest pro is that getting inked here does not rate high on the pain scale.
-There are few nerve endings and thick skin and muscle in the area, reducing the sensitivity.
+But the biggest pro is that getting inked here does not rate high on the tattoo pain chart.
+Few nerve endings and thick skin and muscle are in the area, reducing the sensitivity.

 Calf Tattoo Pain – Level 5